500+ Best Indian/Hindu Names for Cultural Characters

 Divya

-Divine and heavenly, representing celestial beauty and spiritual radiance.
+Means divine or heavenly, associated with beauty and spiritual radiance.

 Pooja